 On Borders

 Borders have always carried layers of meaning for me as a Pakistani.
 I come from a country with three borders that range from closed (India) to nearly impossible to cross (Afghanistan, Iran).
 I grew up in Lahore—today, my house is a short 45-minute drive one of the world’s most militarized borders: the Pakistan-India border.
-A border that has been closed to the flow of people and goods for 78 years.
+A border that has largely been closed to the flow of people and goods for 78 years.

+Each time, as I went from Pakistani Punjab to Indian Punjab, the absurdity and arbitrariness of borders hit me.
+The tragedy of states keeping Indians and Pakistanis separated from each other.
+I imagined the friendships, relationships, solidarities that could’ve been, in a world where this border was more open.
 I saw how borders drawn on the ground became borders in our minds.
 How we created mutually-exclusive identities, how we were asked to pick sides — you’re either this or that.
-South Asian writers have written about borders for long enough — among some of the most poignant is the 1955 short story by Saadat Hasan Manto: Toba Tek Singh.
-Today, Indians and Pakistanis are primarily afforded the chance to meet each other outside South Asian borders.
+Indians and Pakistanis are primarily afforded the chance to meet each other outside South Asia.
 I met my lifelong Indian friends after arriving in America.
-We made imaginary plans to meet in the other’s city, to walk and feel our collective history with freedom.
+We made imaginary plans to meet in the other’s city, to freely walk and feel our collective past and our intertwined present.

 Today, the older me sees borders with added nuance — not simply as a tragedy or inevitability born of historic events, but as something designed and sustained to serve the interests of the state on both sides of the border.
 Borders are central to a global system fraught with injustice.

 From 2009-2012, in working closely with Afghan and Turkmen refugees in Attock (many of whom were double refugees, emigrating from Turkmenistan to Afghanistan to Pakistan), I could see that their fight wasn’t only against the daily hostility and suspicion with which Pakistanis viewed them.
 It was also resistance to state laws that kept them down by never granting them status or rights—even after three generations had lived and worked in Pakistan.
+Their lives, livelihoods, families and homes remained split across two sides of a border.

 But it is my time in America that sharpened my view on borders.